shinerboy/shinerboy.github.io/_posts/2022-02-06-post-Arms-Exo.md

 ### Results

 The experiments conducted yielded evidence of significant differences in x-axis AM in the exo no weights and exo stiff arms (no swing) condition showing a 6.12% (p-value: 2.72e-9) and 12.10% (p-value: 2.72e-37) reduction, respectively.
-Significant differences in y-axis AM were also seen in which all four exo on conditions showed reduction.
+Significant differences in y-axis AM were also seen in which all four exo on conditions showed reduction.
 The exo placed at 6 inches from hip and with 3.75 lbs of weight showed the best improvement with an 11.55% (p-value: 8.63e-8) reduction, followed by the 6in 1.25lbs configuration with an improvement of 9.86% (p-value: 1.61e-5), followed by the no weight condition and the 12in 3.75lbs condition with reductions of 8.64% and 7.57% respectively and p-values of 2.73e-5 and 9.63e-5 respectively.
 Y-axis AM was reduced in all exo configurations.
 Most configurations show a lower absolute y-axis AM between 0-25% and between 60-100% of a stride cycle.
 No significant change in x-axis AM was seen for any of the weighted exo configurations.

 <figure class="half">
     <a href="/assets/images/Swinging_Exo/Exo_07.JPG"><img src="/assets/images/Swinging_Exo/Exo_07.JPG"></a>